timvisee/wrdcntr/README.md

-# wrdcntr - a FAST word counter
+# wrdcntr - a fast word counter in Rust
 This is a simple yet very fast word counter written in [Rust][rust].

-The counter reads all text from a given file, counts each word, and prints all words in alphabetical order with the number of times the word occurred in the file.
+The counter reads all text from a given file, counts all words, and prints the number of occurrences for each word in alphabetical order.

 All counting work is split across all CPU cores to count as quickly as possible, and is done in a [map/reduce][mapreduce]-like manner.